martin-nc/martin-cook-design/src/insights/working-with-agencies.md

 ## Make sure you own the web accounts

 When someone sets up a website for you, they may create several accounts.
-These may include:
+These could include:

 - A web hosting account to buy your domain name and your hosting;
 - A Google account so you can use Google Analytics on your site;